mozilla/glean/docs/user/debugging/ios.md

 ### Available commands and query format

-There are 3 available commands that you can use with the Glean SDK debug tools
+There are 4 available commands that you can use with the Glean SDK debug tools

 - `logPings`: This is either true or false and will cause pings that are submitted to also be echoed to the device's log
 - `debugViewTag`: This command will tag outgoing pings with the provided value, in order to identify them in the Glean Debug View.
 Tags need to be string with upper and lower case letters, numbers and dashes, with a max length of 20 characters. **Important**: in older versions of the Glean SDK, this was named `tagPings`.
+- `sourceTags`: This command tags outgoing pings with a maximum of 5 comma-separated tags.
+The tags must match the pattern `[a-zA-Z0-9-]{1,20}`.
+The `automation` tag is meant for tagging pings generated on automation: such pings will be specially handled on the pipeline (i.e. discarded from [non-live views](https://docs.telemetry.mozilla.org/cookbooks/bigquery/querying.html#table-layout-and-naming)).
+Tags starting with `glean` are reserved for future use.
 - `sendPing`: This command expects a string name of a ping to force immediate collection and submission of.

 The structure of the custom URL uses the following format: